Evaluation

 Asthma Control Program

 The Georgia Asthma Control Program (GACP) has worked to decrease rates of uncontrolled asthma, asthma-related emergency department (ED) visits, and asthma-related hospitalizations, particularly in children living in high-burden areas since 2001.
-GACP implements the Download this pdf file. strategies proposed in the EXHALE technical package- including guidelines-base medical management, asthma-self management education, and home visits.
-GACP has a strategic Evaluation Plan as a roadmap that lays out the direction, rationale, scope, and sequence of program evaluation activities during the 5-year cooperative agreement cycle.
-The plan is a living document that will be reviewed annually to ensure its continued alignment with the program and stakeholders needs.
+GACP implements the strategies proposed in the EXHALE technical package- including guidelines-base medical management, asthma-self management education, and home visits.
+GACP’s evaluation plan and logic model will be available April 2025.
+It will provide direction, rationale, scope, and sequence of program evaluation activities during the 5-year cooperative agreement cycle.
+The plan is a living document that will be reviewed annually to ensure its continued alignment with the program and stakeholder's needs.
 GACP has adapted the logic model which describes the relationships between the program’s activities and its intended outcomes.

 Georgia Tobacco Use Prevention Program (GTUPP)

-The Georgia Tobacco Use Prevention Program (GTUPP) mirrors the National Tobacco Control Program framework whose goals are preventing tobacco use initiation among youth and young adults, protecting nonsmokers from secondhand smoke, promoting quitting among smokers.
-Download this pdf file.
-GTUPP evaluation Download this pdf file. plan is developed with stakeholder input and uses data to guide the program’s implementation.
-The evaluation as outlined in the strategic evaluation plan focuses on evaluating the interventions that show most impact among the affected populations.
+The Georgia Tobacco Use Prevention Program (GTUPP) mirrors the National Tobacco Control Program framework whose goals are preventing tobacco use initiation among youth and young adults, protecting nonsmokers from secondhand smoke, and promoting quitting among smokers.
+The GTUPP evaluation plan is developed with stakeholder input and uses data to guide the program’s implementation.
+As outlined in the strategic evaluation plan, the evaluation focuses on evaluating the interventions that show the most impact among the affected populations.
 The plan is reviewed annually to align with program activities.
-The program interventions are as outlined in the Download this pdf file. logic model .
-The program also has a specific focus on promoting quitting of all tobacco product use using strategies as outlined in the Download this pdf file. logic model .
+The program interventions are outlined in the logic model.
+This also includes a specific focus on promoting quitting of all tobacco product use using strategies.

 The Adolescent Health and Youth Development (AHYD) program focuses on helping youth become successful adults by preventing unintended pregnancies and STDs/HIV by using the Positive Youth Development (PYD) model, as recommended by the CDC.
-The Georgia AHYD program implements Download this pdf file. strategies that focuses on supporting Georgia adolescents to develop healthy lifestyles to attain education, be employed and become productive adults.
-To ensure that the program goal is accomplished, the CDPS implements a Download this pdf file. strategic Download this pdf file. evaluation plan designed to monitor the progress and effectiveness of the implemented strategies.
+The Georgia AHYD program implements strategies that focus on supporting Georgia adolescents to develop healthy lifestyles to attain education, be employed, and become productive adults.
+The strategies are implemented strategically following the program goals.
+To ensure that the program goal is accomplished, the CDPS implements an evaluation plan designed to monitor the progress and effectiveness of the implemented strategies.
+The logical model outlines the direction and intended outcomes of program implementation..
 Based on the evaluation findings, recommendations are made to continuously improve the quality of the program implementation and to achieve program goals.

 Comprehensive Cancer Control Program

 The Georgia Comprehensive Cancer Control Program (GCCCP) goals mirror the national cancer prevention and control goals which are to eliminate preventable cancers, ensure all people get the right screening at the right time for the best outcome, and support cancer survivors in a manner that allows them to live longer, healthier lives.
-The strategies that GCCCP implements are comprehensive and coordinated with the goal to improve the health status for the entire population while also seeking to reduce gaps in health status by targeting specific population groups that are disproportionately burdened by the increased risk of cancer.
-The program activities are monitored and evaluated using an Download this pdf file. evaluation pla Download this pdf file. n to guide program activities and determine the effectiveness of program interventions.
+The strategies that GCCCP implements are comprehensive and coordinated to improve the health status of the entire population while also seeking to reduce gaps in health status by targeting specific population groups that are disproportionately burdened by the increased risk of cancer.
+The program activities are monitored and evaluated using an evaluation plan to guide program activities and determine the effectiveness of program interventions.
+The logic model is used as a guide for program success.

 Georgia DPH Supplemental Nutrition Assistance Program Education (GA DPH SNAP-Ed) aims to increase the knowledge and self-help of people receiving government assistance by providing them with education and offering support that makes healthy choices the easier and preferred choice for families living on a limited budget.
-The GA DPH SNAP-Ed strives to achieve this through the implementation of evidence-based Download this pdf file. interventions in 5 health districts in Georgia.
+The GA DPH SNAP-Ed strives to achieve this through the implementation of evidence-based interventions in 5 health districts in Georgia.
 The interventions include Direct Nutrition Education, Community Garden Initiative and Social Marketing Campaigns.
-Using the national SNAP-Ed evaluation framework, the GA DPH Download this pdf file.
-SNAP-Ed evaluation plan assesses community needs and readiness for interventions, guides program implementation and make data-informed recommendation for improvement in program outcomes and ensures that the established indicators are achieved.
-This is achieved through continuous collaboration with the GADPH SNAP-Ed program management team, funded health districts and community-based organizations and partners.
+Using the national SNAP-Ed evaluation framework, the GA DPH SNAP-Ed evaluation plan assesses community needs and readiness for interventions, guides program implementation makes data-informed recommendations for improvement in program outcomes and ensures that the established indicators are achieved.
+The strategies follow a defined logic model that outlines how the planned activities lead to anticipated outcomes.
+Progress is achieved through continuous collaboration with the GADPH SNAP-Ed program management team, funded health districts and community-based organizations and partners.

 Community Health Workers for COVID-19 Response and Resilient (CHWI)

-The Georgia Community Health Workers for COVID-19 Response and Resilient within CDPS is a newly instituted 3-year program that focuses on addressing COVID-19 and underlying conditions among populations that are at high risk for developing chronic conditions throughout Georgia.
-Working in collaboration with stakeholders to maintain alignment with Download this pdf file. strategies , the evaluation of CCR the program will focus on determining the effectiveness of strategy implementation.
-The Download this pdf file. evaluation plan aims to guide the quality of the activities undertaken by various stakeholders and to maintain alignment with proposed strategies during the project period.
+The Georgia Community Health Workers for COVID-19 Response and Resilient within CDPS was a 3-year program that focused on addressing COVID-19 and underlying conditions among populations that are at high risk for developing chronic conditions throughout Georgia.
+Working in collaboration with stakeholders and following this logic model , the evaluation of CCR the program focused on determining the effectiveness of training, deploying and engaging CHWS in the local communities.
+At the end of the project the Georgia program achieved all of its set goals.
+The program evaluation report showcases the program’s achievements which was to build an infrastructure of the CHWs in Georgia with the goal to improve health outcomes among identified priority populations.

 Georgia Sexual Violence Prevention Program (RPE)

-The Healthy Communities Initiatives (HCI) encourages the implementation of strategies that create health communities throughout Georgia through the adoption of healthy systems, policies and environments.
+The Healthy Communities Initiatives (HCI) encourages the implementation of strategies from the National Prevention Strategies that create health communities throughout Georgia through the adoption of healthy systems, policies, and environments.
 The initiatives are led by the local public health districts and implemented through community engagement, partnerships, and coalitions using the CDC Healthy People framework as a backbone.
-While the CDPS is working on evaluating HCI impact within the next 2 years, the program monitors the implementation of the initiatives to guide efficiency of resources.
+The program monitors the implementation of the initiatives through the logic model to guide the efficiency of resources.

 Additional Resources